danni-beaulieu/creative-project/README.md

     * Guests can save card to new account at/after checkout
     * Divides single donation payment among collaborators
     * Can create policy for dividing payment unequally

+## Notes
+For creative portion I implemented JWT with access tokens and refresh tokens for all sensitive actions.

+For adding a credit card, this is done during checkout.
+Other credit card options available under Account.

+Collaborators on a project can edit but not delete.

+#### Test Card:

+Visa: 4242 4242 4242 4242
+Expire: 04/24
+CVC: 242
+Zip: 42424